GMaxera/QtFacebook/README.md

 <string name="app_name">Display Name of Facebook App</string>
 <string name="app_id">2281942447348331</string>
 ```
-* Copy the Java bindings sources of QtFacebook into the 'src' folder of Android package source mantaining the directory structure (needed by Java to resolve the java packages).
-So, you should get a path like: Android/src/org/gmaxera/qtfacebook/QFacebookBinding.java
 * Create a custom Activity for your app extending from QtActivity (this is needed because there are some methods that interacts with Facebook login/share flows), and override the following methods:
 ```
 import org.qtproject.qt5.android.bindings.QtActivity;